adyoussef/adyoussef.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - AI for Science
+  - Deep Learning for Science
-  - AI Reasoning
+  - Deep Learning Reasoning
   - Interdisciplinary Research

 # Education to show in About widget